WeblateOrg/weblate/docs/api.rst

-    :>json string next: next page URL for object lists :>json string previous: previous page URL for object lists :>json array results: results for object lists :>json string url: URL to access this resource using API :>json string web_url: URL to access this resource using web browser
+    :>json string next: next page URL for object lists :>json string previous: previous page URL for object lists :>json array results: results for object lists :>json string url: URL to access this resource using the API :>json string web_url: URL to access this resource using web browser
     :status 200: when request was correctly handled
     :status 201: when a new object was created successfully